bwconrad/generative-synthetic-datasets/README.md

-# GAN-Synthetic-Datasets
+# Synthetic Datasets for Genterative Adversarial Networks
 A collection of python functions to generate synethic 2D distributions.
-These datasets are commonly used for evaluating the degree of mode collaps and learning capabilities of GAN generators.
+These datasets are commonly used for evaluating the degree of mode collapse and learning capabilities of GAN generators.

 ## Requirements:
 - Python 3